maruel/pre-commit-go/TUTORIAL.md

 `pre-commit-go` refuses to load a file if its version is less than what is specified by `min_version`.
-So to force all the contributors to upgrade to the current version, remove the `min_version` line from your `pre-commit-go.yml` file then run:
+So to force all the contributors to upgrade to the current version, use the following command to forcibly reset `min_version` to the current version:

     pre-commit-go writeconfig

-This command forcibly sets `min_version` to the current version.

 Build on pre-commit only